se0ngbin/react-calculator/README.md

 # React Calculator

 This is a calculator I built using react.
-Currently supports +, -, *, /, modulus, negating, ln and log.
+Currently supports the operations +, -, *, /, modulus, negating, ln and log.

 <img src="calc.png" alt="picture of my calculator" width="250"/>